Trust A Firm That

 • Elevator and escalator accidents: Tripping and falling or getting caught in the escalator steps can cause serious injuries.
 An elevator accident can result in broken bones, head injuries, and spinal cord injuries.

 These are just a few examples of premises liability cases.
-If you were injured on another party’s property, speak with our slip and fall attorneys and find out how we may be able to assist you.
+If you were injured on another party’s property, speak with our Chicago injury attorneys and find out how we may be able to assist you.

 Although every property owner has a duty to keep their property safe, that duty applies differently depending on the reason for the person’s visit.
 A person’s presence on a property can either be lawful or unlawful and as such, the responsibility of the property owner to keep them safe is different.
 Premises liability refers to a set of laws that make an owner or possessor of the land or premises responsible for certain injuries sustained by persons who are on the premises.